Refugees have right to asylum, says UNHCR – The Sun Nigeria

 Mr Tesfaye Bekele, the Head of Ogoja Sub Office of the United Nations High Commission for Refugees (UNHCR) in Cross River, says refugees all over the world have the right to seek asylum.

-Bekele said this in Ogoja on Sunday while presenting a trophy to the Cameroonian refugee football team that defeated Cross River State Emergency Management Agency football team.
+Bekele said this in Ogoja while presenting a trophy to the Cameroonian refugee football team that defeated Cross River State Emergency Management Agency football team.

 The football match, which the Cameroonian refugee team won by 10-9 through penalty kick, was one of the activities lined up to commemorate the 2022 World Refugee Day celebration.